 The banks’ threatened assets were in the form of credit default swap contracts with AIG, by far the world’s largest seller of such contracts at the time.
 Credit default swaps are part of the vast and unregulated derivatives market that played a major role in the collapse of the speculative housing and credit bubble in September of last year.
 Banks and corporations purchase credit default swap contracts against the default of bonds issued by other banks and companies.
 If a seller of swaps goes bankrupt, its counterparties stand to lose billions and go bankrupt themselves.

 When AIG was teetering on the edge of bankruptcy, government officials feared that its demise would be quickly followed by Goldman Sachs and other major Wall Street firms, as well as banks and investment houses internationally.

 The decision to pay off the banks’ bad assets in full, however, was highly controversial even within financial circles.
 Barofsky complains in his report that the Fed “refused to use its considerable leverage” to compel the banks to take losses.

 He contrasts the government’s treatment of the banks with its role in the forced bankruptcy of General Motors and Chrysler.
 The Obama administration and the Fed demanded and obtained concessions from the auto companies’ creditors.

 The difference reflects the degree to which finance capital dictates government policy in general, and the policies of the Obama administration in particular.
-What Barofksy does not point out is that the auto negotiations were driven by the administration’s decision to impose sweeping cuts in wages, benefits and jobs on the auto workers.
+What Barofsky does not point out is that the auto negotiations were driven by the administration’s decision to impose sweeping cuts in wages, benefits and jobs on the auto workers.